Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ![](/Pictures/Box_content_2.jpg)

-The sloppy translation is a a compulsory stylistic exercise with Chinese products.
+The sloppy translation is a compulsory stylistic exercise with Chinese products.
 I can't get enough of Engrish, honestly.
-The packaging is surprisingly solid.
+The packaging is surprisingly rigid.
 It does the job of protecting the device during shipping.

 ![](/Pictures/GB_Boy_Colour_front_back.jpg)

-START and SELECT buttons are solid and responsive, not like the mushy buttons of the genuine GBC.
+START and SELECT buttons are both solid and responsive, not like the mushy buttons of the genuine GBC.
 Good point for the GB Boy Colour.
-On the other hand, the directional pad with rounded edges is painfull to use on long gaming sessions but is responsive enough.
+On the other hand, the directional pad with rounded edges is painfull to use on long gaming sessions but is responsive too.

 ## User manual
 ![](/Documentation/Flyer_GB_Boy_Colour_3.png)

 ![](/Documentation/Flyer_GB_Boy_Colour_4.png)

-The GB Boy Colour user manual refers to accessories which are not Genuine Nintendo products (but similar like serial cables, adapters and headphones) so I guess these were available on the local Chinese market only.
+The GB Boy Colour user manual refers to accessories which are labelled like buy not Genuine Nintendo products (but similar like serial cables, adapters and headphones) so I guess these were available on the local Chinese market only.
 I never saw them on Aliexpress for example.

 ## User feedback
 The GB Boy Colour features a quite deceptive LCD display in today's standard.
 It has a very pronounced blue hue, a quite dim backlight and a butchered and stretched upscaling.
 It is driven by an unbranded (and undocumented) video chip turning the legit signal from the main chip into a pixel mess fitting the display.
 Lover of pixel perfect, move on.
 Apart from that, the KF main processor is perfectly pinout compatible with a GBC ([it can be directly dropped on a GBC motherboard](https://www.reddit.com/r/Gameboy/comments/qhx2gs/i_swapped_the_cpus_of_a_gb_boy_colour_and_gameboy/)) and the GB Boy Colour itself is a 100% compatible GBC-like console.